the-teachingRSE-project/competencies/competencies.md

 a domain science, which we will call "home domain" in the following.
 There is explicitly no restriction on the candidates' home domain, it may be from the STEM disciplines, life sciences, humanities or social sciences.
-Candidates with a bachelor's degree in computer science are also explicitly included.
+Candidates with a bachelor's degree in computer science are also explicitly included, although we acknowledge that their master's programme should include adaptations to make their interaction effective with other domain scientists.

 Basic mandatory courses include the following:
-* Introduction to Programming: Students learn at least two languages: Python (because of its prevalence in the scientific communities) and one compiled language.
+* Introduction to programming: Students learn at least two languages: Python (because of its prevalence in the scientific communities) and one compiled language.
 * Software Craftsmanship: Unix Shell, Git, Build Systems, Documentation, Packaging, Software Discovery
 * Software Engineering